Vanilla Cupcakes with Raspberry Filling

 - Bake the cupcakes up to 3 days ahead of serving.
 Keep them in a covered container at room temperature.
 Fill and frost when ready to serve.

-- The filling doesn’t make the cupcakes soggy (just be sure to follow the recipe instructions and drain off the raspberry juices before filling).
+- The filling shouldn’t make the cupcakes soggy if you drain off the raspberry juices before filling them.

 Nutrition facts are calculated by third-party software.
 If you have specific dietary needs, please refer to your favorite calculator.